saminagithub/Apitest/readme.md

-//Referenced website to setup Api test automation framwork using javascript https://www.digitalonus.com/getting-started-with-api-test-automation-using-javascript/ 1.create new project folder
+Referenced website to setup Api test automation framework using javascript https://www.digitalonus.com/getting-started-with-api-test-automation-using-javascript/ 1.create new project folder
 2.initialize a new NPM project